yoink00/terraform-provider-fastly/website/docs/r/service_waf_configuration_v1.html.markdown

 }
 ```

-Usage with rules from datasource:
+Usage with rules from data source:

 ```hcl
 variable "type_status" {